PlasmaPy/plasmapy.github.io/meetings/office_hours/index.md

 most Thursdays from 3–3:45 pm ET (12–12:45 pm PT)**.
 We will meet on [Zoom].
 The schedule is published on our [calendar].

+Office hours will not be held on February 13, April 14, June 5, or November 20 in 2025.

 We will not hold office hours on [federal holidays] in the US, the last two Thursdays of December, the first two Thursdays in January, or during the [APS DPP meeting].